Art Contest – Info & Rules

 Submissions for the Mega Art must be made by June 1st at 11:59 PM Central Tim.e

 • The number of entries you may submit to all contests will not be limited.
-However, we will restrict the first-place winner to one (we won’t allow one person to win two Artist Alley booths and a pre-reg badge).
+However, we will restrict the first-place winner to one (we won’t allow one person to win two Artist Alley booths and additional pre-reg badges).

 • If a contest winner has already purchased an Artist Alley table, they will receive a full refund of $275 to $375 for their table, as well as an additional $90 to $100 refund if they have also purchased an extra Artist badge.

 • Prior year winners of either contest will no longer be able to win two years in a row.
 They may submit art for the other art contest they did not win.
-This is to allow new artists to have a chance to win.
+This is to give new artists a chance to win.
 Finalists in the previous year’s competitions are still eligible to enter.

 • Finalists who have already purchased an artist table are not eligible to buy another one.
-They will only receive a partial refund for the purchase of their table.
+They will only receive a partial refund for their table purchase.

 You are not required to pre-register for San Japan in order to submit an entry.
 We will be posting the winners a few weeks after both contests closed.
 We do not have an exact time or date on that announcement.